 - Add the vanilla, mix another minute.

 - To prepare the pan- combine the confectioners' sugar and cornstarch in a small bowl.
-Lightly spray a 13 by 9-inch metal baking pan with nonstick cooking spray, stretch plastic wrap into the pan and smooth edges.
-Lightly spray inside of plastic wrap, then add a bit of the sugar and cornstarch mixture and move around to completely coat the bottom and sides of the pan.
+Lightly spray a 13 by a 9-inch metal baking pan with nonstick cooking spray, stretch plastic wrap into the pan and smooth edges.
+Lightly spray inside of the plastic wrap, then add a bit of the sugar and cornstarch mixture and move around to completely coat the bottom and sides of the pan.

 - Save the remaining sugar/cornstarch mixture for later.